 How to embed video in email the right way

-Here’s the good news: there is a way to embed video in your emails without getting penalized by email service providers.
+There is a way to embed video in your emails without getting penalized by email service providers.

 Meet the two-step image+link workaround.
-This simple solution gives you the benefits of video without the email deliverability issues.
+This simple solution gives you the benefits of embedded video without the email deliverability issues.